lloydbayley/lloydbayley.github.io/_posts/2024-09-13-Homelab-Software.md

 ---
 categories: [software, homelab services]
-tags: [software, homelab services]     # TAG names should always be lowercase
+tags: [software]     # TAG names should always be lowercase
 ---

 This is a list of the software/services that I run in my homelab.